wildjames/rover/README.md

 ```
 sudo a2enmod ssl
 ```

+Really, we should get a proper signed SSL certificate.
+However, as a stopgap we can get a self-signed one.
-Create a new SSL certificate, with this command:
+To create a new self-signed SSL certificate, with this command:
 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt
 ```
+Note that this is not ideal for deployment, but will do for testing.

 Then, set up the flask app to be run by Apache2.
 To do this, I have provided a configuration in `setup/rover.conf`.
 Tweak that, and move it to `/etc/apache2/sites-available/`
 ```